 how to learn to skateboard?

 I’m going to teach you how to skateboard.
 It’s easy, I promise.
-All you need is a board, some wheels and a few other supplies that are easy enough to find at your local hardware store or toy shop.
+All you need is a board, some wheels, and a few other supplies that are easy enough to find at your local hardware store or toy shop.
 First, pick up your board and put it on the ground so that one of the long sides is parallel with the ground.
 Then place your front foot near one of the corners of the board (either by its nose or tail).
 Bend your back knee slightly while keeping it in line with your toes so that both legs are straight but not locked out.
 You want to be able to push off easily with this leg when you’re ready for take-off!
 Place either hand flat on top of the deck behind where

-How to Choose Right Skateboard?
+How to Choose the Right Skateboard?

 Deciding on the right skateboard can be difficult, especially if you are new to skating.
 There are so many brands and styles out there that it is easy to get overwhelmed.
 The best way to choose a board is by deciding what kind of riding you will be doing most often.
 If you’re looking for something that will help your child learn how to balance, then a longboard may be the perfect choice for them!
 Longboards have larger wheels which makes balancing easier than with smaller wheeled boards like short or mid-sized ones do.
-They also typically have softer wheels which make them less likely to crack when they come in contact with curbs or other hard surfaces, making them great for beginners because they won’t need as much maintenance as other.
+They also typically have softer wheels which make them less likely to crack when they come in contact with curbs or other hard surfaces, making them great for beginners because they won’t need as much maintenance as others.

 Board (deck).
 Bearing part of the skate.
-Its width, it can be in the range from 4.6 to 10.6 inches.
-As the first deck, it is best to choose an average size of 8 inches.
+Its width, it can be in the range of 4.6 to 10.6 inches.
+As for the first deck, it is best to choose an average size of 8 inches.
 It will be optimal for training, and as you improve your skills, you will understand whether a deck is required wider or narrower.
 A narrow part will give you more maneuverability, and a wide one will provide excellent stability.